MathurinD/MathurinD.github.io/_posts/2025-08-27-crispr-ko-screens.md

 Now you can filter for you phenotype of interest.
 A dropout screen is the simplest form of selection screening and simply consist in letting the cells grow.
 Detrimental KOs will get lost, and advantageous KOs will get enriched.

-In essence we will:
+A quick breakdown is:

-    * Introduce a CRISPR guide RNA (sgRNA) in each cell to remove a single gene
+1. Introduce a CRISPR guide RNA (sgRNA) in each cell to remove a single gene
-    * Let the cells grow for a bit
+2. Let the cells grow for a bit
-    * Count the number of cells with each sgRNA
+3. Count the number of cells with each sgRNA

 The world of dropout screens is a world of statistics.
 You will be using thousands of perturbations each with a chance of entry into a cell drawn from a poisson distribution.
 You **will** have outliers because you are sampling **a lot** of distributions (one for each knock-out).
 So the recommendation is to maintain an average of 400 cells per knock-out to be on the safe side.
 You can do less if your cell culture system is limited but it's at your own statistical risks.
 Sequencing costs use to be a limit as well but it should not be the case as of 2025 (hasn't been since at least 2012 when the first MiSeq came out).